-- Information from the pupil's pre-school setting; - parental concerns; - classroom observations by the teacher, SENCo, English or Maths leader or outside agency; - patterns of behavioural incidents; - individual assessments carried out by the Class Teacher, a trained Teaching Assistant or the SENCo e.g. Standardised reading age tests; - assessments carried out by outside agencies.
+- Information from the pupil's pre-school setting; - parental concerns; - classroom observations by the teacher, a SENCo, English or Maths leader or outside agency; - patterns of behavioural incidents; - individual assessments carried out by the Class Teacher, a trained Teaching Assistant, the SENCo Assistant or one of the SENCos e.g. Standardised reading age tests; - assessments carried out by outside agencies.